Analysis | Nearly half the Republicans who will judge Trump bolstered the falsehood that drove the Capitol riot

 Even that morning, Braun was amplifying the idea that something suspect had occurred in the election.

 Sen. Ron Johnson (R-Wis.) similarly followed Trump all the way down the path.
 In mid-November, he called on U.S. Postal Service employees to report any perceived irregularities with mail-in ballots.
 (One such employee later stepped forward with an unvalidated claim.)
-Johnson predicated his December hearing on the middle-ground where a lot of Republicans settled: because so many people believed the false and unsupported claims of fraud, those claims deserved amplification and interrogation.
+Johnson predicated his December hearing on the middle ground where a lot of Republicans settled: Because so many people believed the false and unsupported claims of fraud, those claims deserved amplification and interrogation.

 Johnson joined those planning to object to the counting of electoral votes, at one point even using a #JAN6 hashtag to promote the effort.